openstack/designate/doc/source/tempest.rst

            Default: Random Value
        :param description: A description of the zone.
            Default: Random Value
-       :param wait_until: Block until the zone reaches the desiered status
+       :param wait_until: Block until the zone reaches the desired status
-       :param params: A Python dict that represents the query paramaters to include in the request URI.
+       :param params: A Python dict that represents the query parameters to include in the request URI.
        :return: A tuple with the server response and the created zone.
        """